jachiike-madubuko/law-docs/README.md

 ## Acknowledgements

-Matthew Sessa for letting us use his server to host our website.
+@Mrzoraman Matthew Sessa for letting us use his server to host our website.
 We would also like to thank him for his help figuring out Qunit testing.